Sunday, November 16, 2025

 Welcome to another week at CASEing the Catty Sunday Blog Hop, where utilise the projects within the current Stampin' Up! catalogue to inspire our own projects each week.
 We also invite you to join with us in the challenge each week by using this inspiration in your own creations and uploading a photo to our Facebook page.

-I hope you are inspired to join in the challenge this week, just use the colours of the Florals in Bloom DSP to inspire your creativity, then post a picture of your project to the CTC Facebook page.
+I hope you are inspired to join in the challenge this week, just use the projects associated with the Peaceful Garden Suite to inspire your creativity, then post a picture of your project to the CTC Facebook page.

-Time to hop on over and see what the talented Rochelle has created this week.
+Time to hop on over and see what Kathryn has created this week.

 Happy Stamping